In these fast-changing economic times, today’s financial situation may look entirely different tomorrow.

 How to Qualify for a Chapter 7 Conversion

 Much like when the case was filed, the debtor must undergo the means test to determine whether he is eligible for a Chapter 7 or whether he must continue to make payments to his unsecured creditors instead of converting.
-Every case is different, and depending on the particular change in circumstances that led to considering a conversion, the bankruptcy court may have discretion to allow the case to proceed as a Chapter 7.
+Every case is different.
+Depending on the particular change in circumstances that led to considering a conversion, the bankruptcy court may have the discretion to allow the case to proceed as a Chapter 7.

 An Overview of the Conversion Process

-As part of the conversion, the debtor must file updated income and expense schedules, and should list any new debts incurred during the Chapter 13 case, such as unpaid medical bills.
-A new trustee will be appointed to oversee the administration of the Chapter 7 case and the Chapter 13 trustee will file a report showing all of the receipts and disbursements made during the case.
+As part of the conversion, the debtor must file updated income and expense schedules and list any new debts incurred during the Chapter 13 case, such as unpaid medical bills.
+A new trustee will be appointed to oversee the administration of the Chapter 7 case, and the Chapter 13 trustee will file a report showing all of the receipts and disbursements made during the case.